-HDFC bank share the no.1 private bank by market capitalization, which is a subsidiary of HDFC.
-The bank was incorporated in the year 1994 headquartered in Mumbai.
+HDFC bank shares the no.1 private bank by market capitalization, which is a subsidiary of HDFC.
+The bank was incorporated in the year 1994 and headquartered in Mumbai.
 The current revenue of the bank is 1.47 Trillion INR.

 The largest public bank currently has 1,04,154 permanent employees.
 It has recently announced the Q2’2021 financial result.
 Net profit has grown by 18.4% compared to Q2’2020.
 In recent months ago, the legendary CEO Aditya Puri was replaced by Sashidhar Jagdishan.

 In the last quarter, the CASA deposit has increased by 42%.
-The loan distribution has come down to 15.9% from 20.9% of the previous quarter.
-The total advances have stood up by 15.8% in Q2’2021 compared to the previous year.
+The loan distribution decreased to 15.9% from 20.9% in the previous quarter.
+The total advances have risen by 15.8% in Q2’2021 compared to the previous year.

-Let us understand the business behavior, financial, and fundamental analysis of the bank in detail.
+Let us understand the bank’s business behaviour, financial, and fundamental analysis in detail.

 Have a look at our Review on Sun TV Network Shares